 Con or Bust helps people of color/non-white people attend SFF conventions (how to request assistance; upcoming cons).
 It is administered by Kate Nepveu under the umbrella of the Carl Brandon Society, a 501(c)(3) not-for-profit organization whose mission is to increase racial and ethnic diversity in the production of and audience for speculative fiction.
 Con or Bust isn’t a scholarship and isn’t limited by geography, type of con-goer, or con; its goal is simply to help fans of color go to SFF cons and be their own awesome selves.

 Con or Bust began as a response to RaceFail ’09, when people of color expressed the desire to help each other attend WisCon (a prominent feminist SFF convention).
 We ran an auction and took donations, and through the generosity, hard work, and good will of a lot of people, raised enough money to help nine fans of color attend WisCon (2009 final report).
 Subsequently, the Carl Brandon Society agreed to take over the financial management of Con or Bust, allowing it to become an ongoing project.

 After the 2011 auction, Con or Bust expanded to help people attend the SFF cons of their own choice.
 From July 2011 through the first quarter of 2012, we helped nine people attend various cons.

 During the 2012 calendar year, Con or Bust raised $11,660.33, including $10,420.33 from its auction.
-These funds, together with memberships and/or accommodations donated by cons, were used during from April 2012 through March 2013 to help 25 different people attend cons 28 times (three people received assistance twice).
+These funds, together with memberships and/or accommodations donated by cons, were used during from April 2012 through March 2013 to help 25 different people attend cons 28 times.
 People attended thirteen different cons.
-For only the April-June 2012 quarter was Con or Bust unable to fulfill all requests received (seven requests, including five first-time con-goers, were granted out of 15 requests).
 The monetary portion of Con or Bust’s assistance ranged from $0 (membership transfers only) to $1,000.
 Twelve awards were in the range of approximately $200-350, and seven were from $400-550.
 At the end of this period, Con or Bust carried forward a balance of approximately $360.